 - Saudi Arabia

 The feature that allows you to deal with this issue is geographic restrictions.
-Geo restrictions allow you to “whitelist” certain countries that are allowed to access your content, and “blacklist” others.
-Users in this countries will be filtered via their IP address, which corresponds to location.
+Geo-restrictions allow you to “whitelist” certain countries that are allowed to access your content, and “blacklist” others.
+Users in these countries will be filtered via their IP address, which corresponds to location.
 This isn’t a foolproof solution, as it can be bypassed with a VPN, but it does provide a significant level of protection for secure video platform users.
-Implementing geo restrictions will stop the vast majority of regional piracy.
+Implementing geo-restrictions will stop the vast majority of regional piracy.

 6. How to Ensure You Keep All Rights to Your Videos